YaoQ/pcduino-doc/en/post/bmp180-onmbed.md

 	* Baud rate: 9600
 	* Data : 8 bit
 	* Stop: 1bit
-* There will be data printted on the Serial window.
+* There will be data printed on the Serial window.

 ![](../images/log.png)

 ## Source code

 ```c